Robert Mann (Royal Navy officer)

-Robert Mann (c.1748 – 20 September 1813) was an officer of the Royal Navy.
-He served during the American War of Independence and the French Revolutionary Wars, eventually rising to the rank of admiral of the red.
+Admiral of the Red Robert Mann (c.
+1748 – 20 September 1813) was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.

 Early career

 Mann was born into a naval family.
 His father, the elder Robert Mann, was a captain in the navy.
 He was mortally wounded while commanding during the capture of the French privateer Gloire on 7 March 1762, during the Seven Years' War.
 His son, the younger Robert Mann, was born in 1745, being baptised at Wandsworth on 18 July 1745.
 (This date is confirmed by his grave at All Saints Milford-on-Sea which shows his age as 68 when he died in 1813.)
 He embarked on a naval career and was commissioned as lieutenant on 26 May 1768, having been wounded in the neck by a musket ball in the action when his father was killed.
 The grave shows his name as Man rather than Mann, and that all his correspondence, as well as that of his father, used the same spelling.